-Welcome to The Struggle for Freedom, a monthly blog about democracy and human rights activists abroad and why supporting them is the right thing for Americans to do, strategically as well as morally.
+Welcome to The Struggle for Freedom, a monthly series about democracy and human rights activists abroad and why supporting them is the right thing for Americans to do, strategically as well as morally.

 Dissidents living under repressive regimes have played crucial roles in the most consequential events in recent history.
 It would be impossible to tell the story of the fall of communism in the Eastern bloc and Soviet Union without speaking of the Czech playwright and future president Vaclav Havel or the physicist Andrei Sakharov.
 Nor can the democratic transitions in East Asian countries on the frontlines of China’s aggression be recounted without speaking of South Korea’s Kim Dae-Jung, Corazon Aquino of the Philippines, or Peng Ming-min of Taiwan.